msryannhawkins/Crowdfunding_ETL/README.md

 ![alt text](https://github.com/msryannhawkins/Crowdfunding_ETL/blob/main/Starter_Files/DF_Images/DF3.png
  "DF3")

-In our final portion of the project, we inspected the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks.
+In our final portion of the project, we inspected the four CSV files, and then sketched an ERD of the tables by using QuickDBDLinks.
 We then used the information from the ERD to create a table schema for each CSV file.
 It was helpful to remember to specify the data types, primary keys, foreign keys, and other constraints.

 ![alt text](https://github.com/msryannhawkins/Crowdfunding_ETL/blob/main/Starter_Files/DBD%20Crowdfunding.png
  "ERD")

 We saved the database schema as a Postgres file named crowdfunding_db_schema.sql, and saved it to our GitHub repository.
-We create a new Postgres database, named crowdfunding_db.
+We created a new Postgres database, named crowdfunding_db.
 Using the database schema, we were able to create the tables in the correct order to handle the foreign keys.
 We verified the table creation by running a SELECT statement for each table.
 We imported each CSV file into its corresponding SQL table and verified that each table had the correct data by running a SELECT statement for each.

 We found it helpful to do the following throughout this project.
     *To split each "category & sub-category" column value into "category" and "subcategory" column values, use df[["new_column1","new_column2"]] = df["column"].str.split().
 Make sure to pass the correct parameters to the split() function.